hyplabs/htn-react-dapps-workshop/README.md

 npx hardhat run --network hardhat scripts/deploy.ts
 ```

-The typechain directory can be taken directly from button-tranche repo.Generating the right typechain interfaces depends on which framework you are using i.e truffle or openzeppelin.
+The typechain directory can be taken directly from button-tranche repo.
+Generating the right typechain interfaces depends on which framework you are using i.e truffle or openzeppelin.
-In the case you are using the OpenZeppelin framework, I believe running
+In the case you are using the OpenZeppelin framework run:
 ```
 npx hardhat typechain
 ```